-In February 2022, the CSRD was approved by the European Council and is expected to be approved by the European Parliament in April 2022.
+In February 2022, the European Council approved the CSRD.
+It is expected to be approved by the European Parliament in Q2 – Q3 of 2022.
 After which, it will be sent to the European Commission for ratification.

-In the coming months, cpmview will regularly post updates, blogs and articles about the developments of the CSRD.
-Upcoming topics include:
+Cpmview regularly posts updates, blogs, and articles about the developments of the CSRD.

 - Difference between Non-Financial Reporting Directive vs. Corporate Sustainability Reporting Directive

 - Role of the CFO in Corporate Sustainability Reporting

 - Start preparing for the Corporate Sustainability Reporting Directive